LiquoriChris/azuredevops-extension-run-oracle-scripts/overview.md

 Sqlplus.exe must be available before running this task.

 Run Pester test located under "Tests" folder to verify sqlplus is installed.

+If using self-hosted pipelines, a user-defined capability may have to be added to each build server (sqlplus.exe).